gmail spamemail blockinginbox cleanup

 4. Confirm to block the sender

-What happens next: All future emails from this sender automatically go to your Spam folder.
-They won't appear in your inbox or send you notifications.
+What happens next: Every future email from this sender goes straight to your Spam folder.
+No inbox appearance, no notifications.

-Limitation: This only works for individual senders.
-If you're getting spam from multiple addresses or domains, you'll need a more comprehensive approach.
+Limitation: This only works one sender at a time.
+If spam is coming from a dozen addresses or domains, you'll want a broader approach.

 Method 2: Create Advanced Gmail Filters

-Filters are Gmail's most powerful spam-blocking tool, but they require manual setup for each rule.
+Filters are Gmail's most powerful spam-blocking tool, but you have to build each rule by hand.

 Setting Up Spam Filters: